-The investments consist of long-term bonds with a market value of \$52,196,762 (December 31, 2012 - \$48,141,160).
-The unrealized gain of \$538,886 (2012 - \$415,652) on the Parking Structure Replacement ("PSR") and Cash-in-Lieu Deposits ("CIL") is recognized in other comprehensive income until realized, at which time the cumulative gain or loss recognized in net assets is recognized as revenue in the statement of comprehensive income.
-These investments are classified at Level 2 in the fair value hierarchy because the amounts invested are not directly tied to any specific security.
+The investments consist of long-term bonds with a market value of \$59,533,206 (December 31, 2013 - \$52,196,762).
+The unrealized gain of \$1,078,180 (2013 - \$538,886) on the Parking Structure Replacement ("PSR") and Cash-in-Lieu Deposits ("CIL") is recognized in other comprehensive income until realized, at which time the cumulative gain or loss recognized in net assets is recognized in the statement of comprehensive income.
+These investments are classified at Level 2 in the fair value hierarchy.
 The investments are invested into a pool of long term bonds, where the return on investment is calculated as the average of the securities in the long term portfolio.
 The City of Calgary treasury does not provide a rate of return for each individual bond, but provides a rate on the portfolio as a whole.
 This is the rate that the Authority collects on its portion of investments.